facebookincubator/TTPForge/pkg/blocks/README.md

 CleanupName() string
 ```

-CleanupName returns the name of the cleanup step associated with this
+CleanupName returns the name of the cleanup step.
-BasicStep.

-**Returns:**

-string: The name of the cleanup step.

 ---